 Founded in 2003, the Trust was granted a federal charter as a “Corporation without share” under the Canada Corporation Act and was registered as a Charitable Organization under the federal Income Tax Act.

-The Trust successfully protected 95% of the forest by establishing the Everwoods community.
-Financing for the project was provided through the sale of a limited number of homes.
+The Trust successfully protected 95% of the forest by establishing the Everwoods community on Cortes Island.
+Financing for the project was provided through the sale of a limited number of homes on just 5% of the land base.
+Everwoods was the first example of a conservation community in BC, where housing, sensitive eco-forestry, and associated value-added timber manufacturing resulted in the saving of a mature second-growth forest, with some beautiful Old Growth Douglas Firs.

-Next, the Trust worked to apply the Everwoods model to the Elkington Forest lands near Shawnigan Lake.
-It fulfilled its initial goal of protecting the forest from clear-cut logging by having conservation covenants placed on the forest.
-This was an important and time-consuming accomplishment.
-It is now seeking to acquire those lands, which could not be purchased at the time due to the lingering impacts of the 2008 financial crisis.
+Next, the Trust worked to apply the Everwoods model to the 1000 acre Elkington Forest lands near Shawnigan Lake.
+It fulfilled its initial goal of protecting the forest from clear-cut logging by rezoning the entire site to a Community Land Stewardship Zone, and having conservation covenants placed on the forest.
+As well, the timber rights within the southern portion of the covenanted areas that were designated for selective eco-forestry were transferred to the Trust.
+These were important and time-consuming accomplishments completed in the harsh financial climate – post-2008 financial crisis.

-In addition, the Trust supports Wildwood Ecoforest as a prime example of proven, responsible forestry.
-It is also working to establish an educational centre, which will act as a focal point for individuals and organizations that wish to replace non-sustainable industrial logging with ecosystem-based forestry.
+In addition, the Trust supports Wildwood Ecoforest, located near Cedar BC, as a prime example of proven, responsible forestry and which act as a focal point for individuals and organizations that wish to learn how to replace non-sustainable industrial logging with ecosystem-based forestry.

 Ecoforestry logging is encouraged in designated areas; all old growth trees, riparian zones and fragile locations are preserved in total.